terjanq/Flag-Capture/MeePwn 2018/omega/README.md

 In this payload I managed to cheat the `apache2`, the `parse_url` and the `strpos(urldecode($remote),'..')` at one shoot!

-`Apache2` will move into a not existing directory `..@alien.somewhere.meepwn.team` then will go back one level down `../` back to the `root` folder.
+`Apache2` will move into a not existing directory `..@alien.somewhere.meepwn.team` then will go one level down `../` back to the `root` folder.
 It is important that there are two `slashes` otherwise it won't work.
 I suppose it is because it just cleverly removes `..@alien.somewhere.meepwn.team/../` from the file path.

-My first try after I discovered that we could travel over directories like that was to create `..://alien.somewhere.meepwn.team/../..//index.php` so the `parse_url` evaluates to:
+My first try after I discovered that we could travel over directories like that was to create `..://alien.somewhere.meepwn.team/../..//index.php` request so the `parse_url` evaluates to:

 ```
 Array